tiagofumo/vim-nerdtree-syntax-highlight/README.md

 let g:NERDTreePatternMatchHighlightColor = {} " this line is needed to avoid error
 let g:NERDTreePatternMatchHighlightColor['.*_spec\.rb$'] = s:rspec_red " sets the color for files ending with _spec.rb
 ```
 * Disable Highlight for specific file extension
 ```vim
 " If you have vim-devicons you can customize your icons for each file type. let g:NERDTreeExtensionHighlightColor = {} "this line is needed to avoid error let g:NERDTreeExtensionHighlightColor['css'] = '' "assigning it to an empty string will skip highlight
 ```

-* Disable uncommon file extensions highlighting (this is a good idea if you are experiencing lag when scrolling)
+* Disable uncommon file extensions highlighting (this is a good idea if you are experiencing lag when scrolling.
+Find more about lag on next session.)
 ```vim
 let g:NERDTreeLimitedSyntax = 1
 ```